brunokrebs/keycloak-traefik-letsencrypt-docker-compose/README.md

 `docker compose -f keycloak-traefik-letsencrypt-docker-compose.yml -p keycloak up -d`

-# Backups

-The `backups` container in the configuration is responsible for the following:

-1. **Database Backup**: Creates compressed backups of the PostgreSQL database using pg_dump.
-Customizable backup path, filename pattern, and schedule through variables like `POSTGRES_BACKUPS_PATH`, `POSTGRES_BACKUP_NAME`, and `BACKUP_INTERVAL`.

-2. **Backup Pruning**: Periodically removes backups exceeding a specified age to manage storage.
-Customizable pruning schedule and age threshold with `POSTGRES_BACKUP_PRUNE_DAYS` and `DATA_BACKUP_PRUNE_DAYS`.

-By utilizing this container, consistent and automated backups of the essential components of your instance are ensured.
-Moreover, efficient management of backup storage and tailored backup routines can be achieved through easy and flexible configuration using environment variables.

 # keycloak-restore-database.sh Description

 This script facilitates the restoration of a database backup: